PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 For each and every UI test, you need a browser.
 The framework the QA team developed includes a set of helpers function to abstract all of this: open a browser, create a new browser context and/or a new tab.

-The helper file is located in the `utils` directory and you can require it using the module-alias library as below :
+The helper file is located in the `utils` directory and you can require it using the module-alias library as below:

 ```js
 require('module-alias/register');